PostHog/posthog.com/contents/blog/hipaa-compliant-analytics.md

 ### Step 1: Choose a hosting provider

 We recommend hosting PostHog on your own infrastructure.
 If you’re leveraging a private cloud you will need a Business Associate Agreement with your provider first.
-These are commonly available with services such as [Amazon Web Services](https://aws.amazon.com/compliance/hipaa-compliance/), [Google Cloud Platform](https://cloud.google.com/security/compliance/hipaa), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/compliance/offerings/offering-hipaa-us) and many more.
+These are commonly and easily available with services such as [Amazon Web Services](https://aws.amazon.com/compliance/hipaa-compliance/), [Google Cloud Platform](https://cloud.google.com/security/compliance/hipaa), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/compliance/offerings/offering-hipaa-us) and many more.

 ### Step 2: Deploy PostHog